 We have always wondered how the game was played and now it would appear that we have the answer!
-Through the memory of someone who played it with his grandfather the rules are amazingly still around and indeed the game is still being enjoyed by a small group of people.
+Through the memory of someone who played it with his grandfather the Despite the weather, quite a lot of interest was created and a number of visitors took up the challenge to play a round of Golf croquet with us on each day.
+Adam Wimshurst rules are amazingly still around and indeed the game is still being enjoyed by a small group of people.